BatoulDf18/Bikestore-Data-analysis/README.md

 3. **Tableau Visualization**:
    - Connected Tableau to the Excel file containing the analyzed data.
-   - Created interactive visualizations and dashboards to represent [mention what you visualized, e.g., "sales trends, customer segmentation, and inventory turnover"].
+   - Created interactive visualizations and dashboards to represent key metrics.

 ## Results and Visualizations

-[Briefly describe your key findings and insights.
-You can add screenshots of your Excel dashboard and Tableau visualizations here if you're hosting them on GitHub.
-Otherwise, provide instructions on where to find the visuals in your repository.]

 ## Files in this Repository

-- `SQl Queries /BikeStore_Analysis_Query.sql`: The SQL query used to extract data from SQL Server.
+- `SQl Queries /Sql Queries/Query.sql`: The SQL query used to extract data from SQL Server.
-- `Visualisation/BikeStore_Analysis.xlsx`: Excel file containing pivot tables and dashboard.
+- `Visualisation/BikeStore.xlsx`: Excel file containing pivot tables and dashboard.
-- `Visualisation/BikeStore_Visualizations.twb`: Tableau workbook with visualizations and dashboards.
+- `Visualisation/BikeStore.twb`: Tableau workbook with visualizations and dashboards.

 ## How to Use This Project